artisan-roaster-scope/artisan/_docs/02-installation.md

 Verify that your roasting machine and the devices you plan to operate with Artisan are among the [Supported Machines](https://artisan-scope.org/machines/index) or [Supported Devices](https://artisan-scope.org/devices/index).

-Note that Supported Machines are those manufactures that have chosen to support the development of Artisan, but if your manufacture is not listed the devices used may still work with Artisan and will have to be manually input.
+Note that Supported Machines are those manufactures that have chosen to support the development of Artisan, but if your manufacture is not listed the devices used may still work with Artisan.
+Try the Machine Configurations or manually input the setup.

 ## Step 1: Download Artisan for your platform